-113 W. JEFERSON ST. NEW CARLISLE, OHIO 937-543-5770
+100 S. CHURCH ST. NEW CARLISLE, OHIO 937-543-5770 www.arrowheadtaxservice.com

 Tax Treatment of Fringe Benefits

 The term "fringe benefit" refers to any benefit provided to an employee that is in addition to money.
 All benefits provided to an employee are taxable unless the law specifically excludes or defers tax on the benefit.
 Thus, a fringe benefit can be taxable, tax-deferred, or excluded from taxation.